 Levels of Complexity

-Course levels identify the complexity of knowledge and skills required by target learners.
+Course levels identify the complexity of knowledge and skills required by learners, appropriate to their stage of readiness.
 Course aims, learning outcomes, standards and assessment methods are consistent across courses within a given level.

 New Course Incubation